-- 3.1 The role and responsibilities of the CC in relation to financial management are to: - Through the CC CFO, ensure overall financial management of the Constabulary and report financial management isues and implications to the PCC; - Comply with financial policies and procedures for use by the Constabulary including the Scheme of Delegation, ensuring that officers and staff comply with them and with these Financial Regulations. - Draw up financial policies and financial instructions in consultation with the CC CFO (in liaison with the PCC CFO), who must be satisfied that they provide for effective managerial control and review. - Through the CC CFO, exercise delegated financial responsibilities and assume, with his/her staff, as much day-to-day responsibility for financial management of the Constabulary budget as deemed appropriate; - Ensure the provision of professional advice to the PCC. - Ensure proper financial management of resources allocated to him/her through the budget or arising from income generated by activities within the operational area, including control of officers, staff, security, custody and the management and safeguarding of assets.
+- 3.1 The financial role and responsibilities of the CC include: - Through the CC CFO, ensuring overall financial management of the Constabulary and reporting financial management issues and implications to the PCC; - Complying with financial policies and procedures for use by the Constabulary including the Scheme of Governance and Consent, ensuring that officers and staff comply with them and with these Financial Regulations; - Through the CC CFO drawing up financial policies and financial instructions, in liaison with the PCC CFO; - Ensure proper financial management of resources allocated to him/her through the budget or arising from income generated by activities within the operational area, including control of officers, staff, security, custody and the management and safeguarding of assets.
 Ensure all resources are used efficiently and effectively.